How do startups typically allocate shares at formation?

 • Founders: Approximately 8,000,000 shares distributed among the founders according to their agreed upon ownership

-• Company Stock Plan: Approximately 1,000,000 shares reserved in a company stock plan for future equity awards to employees, consultants, advisors and directors
+• Company Stock Plan: Approximately 1,000,000 shares reserved in a company stock plan for future equity awards to employees, consultants, and advisors.

 • Unissued: Approximately 1,000,000 shares are left unissued and available for future use